 The online school schedule ensures your child can operate at full capacity in their extracurricular activities.
 With online classes allowing for plenty of breaks, they can be well-rested when getting on the field or into the recital hall.
 A study published in Reuters suggests that one to two hours of playing each day provides the largest positive impact on teen mental and physical well-being.
 Having the opportunity to intertwine sport and music with the regular school day makes for better performance and greater academic success from not sitting all day long.

 Take School with You

 It’s certainly not a coincidence that many teen Olympians were online school students.
-In a message to Stride K12 2020 graduates, Olympic medalist snowboarder Arielle Gold credited her online attendance at Destinations Career Academy of Colorado for getting her to the Olympic level of competition.
-Your child could be the next future Olympian or pro-athlete, but that potential might not be realized without the space and time to explore the possibility.
+In a message to K12 2020 graduates, Olympic medalist snowboarder Arielle Gold credited her online attendance at Destinations Career Academy of Colorado for getting her to the Olympic level of competition.
+Your child could be the next future Olympian or pro-athlete, but that potential might only be realized with the space and time to explore the possibility.
 Instead of postponing natural talent and ability, their schooling can meet them where they’re at when dream opportunities come up.

 David Devine is a high school senior at Wisconsin Virtual Academy and an organist.
 He says online learning allowed him to train in other musical instruments and the organ since middle school.
 With his busy schedule, if he misses a class, he can go back and watch the class presentation to get himself caught up.

 “WIVA has offered flexibility, which has allowed David to take lessons on multiple instruments- piano, organ, and saxophone.
 The teachers have been very understanding regarding this over the years.
 This flexibility has also allowed him to work part-time to save money for college,” says his mom.